 Massachusetts Field Sobriety Test Defense Attorney

 Several types of field sobriety tests are commonly administered when stopped for suspicion of DUI or OUI.
 Each of these tests is flawed and is even acknowledged to be far below 100 percent accurate.
-If you have been charged with DUI, it is crucial that you contact a drunk driving defense attorney from the DUI Defense Group to protect your rights.
+If you have been charged with DUI, it is crucial that you contact a drunk driving defense attorney from the Pollack Law Group, P.C.
+(PLG) to protect your rights.
 Numerous factors can affect field sobriety test results, including:

 - Language problems resulting in an inability to follow orders